VVS2 Diamond vs VVS1 Diamond: How Are These Clarity Grades Actually Different?

 In a perfect world, we’d all rock diamond engagement rings with Flawless (FL) or Internally Flawless (IF) stones.
 These are the closest-to-perfect diamonds out there, but unfortunately the price also reflects their perfection — and it’s not always affordable.
 (These diamonds are incredibly rare, thus the higher price tags.)

 Luckily, you can get the same sort of look for a lot less money when you opt for a VVS diamond.
-A VVS — Very, Very Slightly Included — diamond is one with tiny imperfections that are almost impossible to see, even under 10 times magnification.
+A VVS — Very, Very Slightly Included — diamond is one with tiny imperfections that are almost impossible to see.
+These are minute inclusions that are not visible under 10x magnification.
 The inclusions (or flaws) are pretty much impossible to see with the naked eye, too.

 So, why are VVS diamonds a better choice?
 It all comes down to price.
 While FL or IF diamonds can be prohibitively expensive, VVS diamonds are close to the same looks-wise, but considerably less expensive.
 We’re not saying there’s no difference.
 Under a microscope, the difference can be big.
 But you’re likely never going to look at your rock this way, so what’s important is how it looks to the eye.
 And this is where VVS diamonds look remarkably similar to IF or FL diamonds.

 Even better: VVS clarity diamonds are in high demand due to price, so they actually hold more value over time when compared to IF and FL diamonds.